Entryway Boot Trays

 If gray is your color, choose one of these pretty galvanized gray boot trays, 30" long.
 The 2" high rim is deep enough for snow and water to stay inside the tray.
 Holds 3 pairs boots or shoes.

-HF by LT "Trellis" Antique Zinc Boot Tray
+"Trellis" Antique Zinc Boot Tray

-Buy On Amazon
+Buy it on Amazon

-HF by LT "Birch Forest" Antique Zinc Boot Tray
+"Birch Forest" Antique Zinc Boot Tray

-Buy On Amazon
+Buy it on Amazon

 2-Tier Shoe/Boot Tray with Umbrella Stand

-Buy On Amazon
+Buy it on Amazon

 Here are just a few of the many additional ways you can use a boot tray in your home.